rplano/sphysix/chapters/1_5_Apps.md

 ---
 layout: default
-title: 1.5 Apps and Tools: What to Install
+title: 1.5 Apps and Tools - What to Install
 ---

 ## Apps and Tools: What to Install